Widgets allow you to create encapsulated micro frontends for your sites and applications.

 - Shortcuts helper: A small pop-up that displays useful keyboard shortcuts for the Widget Builder.

-- Snippets: Displays a list of custom snippets where you can copy their reference code and insert them in your widget.
+- Snippets: Displays a list of snippets available from the Template Builder and copies their code to reference them in the widget.

 - Changes: If changes have been saved and not published, it will display this list of all the times saved each file (JS, CSS, and HTML).
 Clicking on a sub-version changes the contents of the tab to the content of the subversion that was clicked.